 What is environmental upgrade finance?

-Environmental Upgrade Finance (EUF) is a commercial finance product that enables a financier to lend money to a building owner to purchase energy efficiency equipment.
+Environmental Upgrade Finance (EUF) is a commercial finance product that enables a financier to lend money to a building owner to purchase energy efficiency and renewable energy equipment.
 The financier secures the loan through the council’s charge on the land and repayment are made through your council rates.
 EUF supports projects that result in an environmental saving and can be passed on to tenants via council rates.

 How can an EUF help your energy efficiency project?No upfront capital or security